Most of us are living lives that are anything but simple.

 We have too much stuff.

-We have too many commitments on our calendar.
+We have too many commitments on our calendars.

 We eat too much, weigh too much, spend too much, work too hard, and spend too much time staring at a screen.